morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 knew what was going on inside the box, but he didn't know what was going on inside the cat.
 Again, the goal was to control variables -- just as Ashby did with electrical boxes -- to make experimenting and theorizing easier.
-Skinner took the box concept a little further
+Skinner took the box concept a little further with the "operant conditioning chamber", typically using  a series of levers and rewards to simplify things down, making it easier to assemble theories and explanations.

 <figure class="figure w-100" style="text-align: center">
   <img class="img-fluid" src="/img/posts/irritant.jpeg" style="width: 500px;"